-Large quantities of byproduct materials generated as a result of mining and processing of potash and phosphate - referred to for ease in this report as "mining wastes" are managed during the operation of a facility, and upon its closure.
+Large quantities of byproduct materials generated as a result of mining and processing of potash and phosphate are managed during the operation of a facility, and upon its closure.
 We apply industry best practices to manage and reuse overburden, tailings and byproducts associated with our mining and production practices.
 Potash tailings, consisting primarily of salt and clay, are stored in tailings management areas.
 A portion of the excess salt generated from potash mining is processed and then used for commercial purposes, including road salt, water softener salt, and use in food grade products and industrial uses.
 Phosphate clay residuals from mining are deposited in clay settling areas (CSAs) located within the approved mine boundaries.
 These CSAs are eventually dewatered and reclaimed.
-Overburden and sand tailings produced at our phosphate mines are used in reclamation and mitigation conducted at the mines.
+Overburden and sand tailings produced at our phosphate mines are used in reclamation and mitigation conducted at the mines..